Indoor Air Quality

 Outdoor Air Quality

-• Guaranteeing the proper training of our operators.
+- Guaranteeing the proper training of emission source operators.

-• Making sure that all of the contributing activities on campus have been considered for air pollution control.
+- Making sure that all the contributing activities on campus have been considered for air pollution control and permitting.

-The air permits for the heating and cooling plants are not managed by EH&S but directly by the Wisconsin Department of Administration (DOA).
+Air emission sources associated with the Charter Street and Walnut Street Heating and Cooling Plants are covered under separate individual air pollution control operation permits.
+These air permits are not managed by EH&S but by the Wisconsin Department of Administration (DOA).
 Related inquiries therefor should be directed to the DOA-DFD Architecture & Engineering Bureau, Engineering & Technical Support Section.